cnr-ibba/BIOINFO-guidelines/docs/nextflow/customize.rst

 You can get a list of modules by using ``nf-core/tools`` (see :ref:`here <install-nf-core>` how you can install it)::

-  $ nf-core modules list
+  $ nf-core modules list remote

 You could also browse modules inside a different repository and branch, for example::

-  $ nf-core modules --repository cnr-ibba/nf-modules --branch master list
+  $ nf-core modules --github-repository cnr-ibba/nf-modules --branch master list remote

 .. hint::

   In your repositories you can work to a new module and make a pull request to add your module to the community.
 See :ref:`Custom pipeline modules <custom-pipeline-modules>` section to work with custom modules.
-See also `nf-core guidelines <https://github.com/nf-core/modules#guidelines>`__ to understand how you could contribute to the community.
+See also `nf-core guidelines <https://nf-co.re/developers/guidelines>`__ to understand how you could contribute to the community.

 Adding a module to a pipeline